FlavioAmurrioCS/pypi/README.md

 ### Using environmental variables

-To configure most tool you can set the following environmental variables.
+To configure most tools you can set the following environmental variables.
 Add these to your ~/{.bash|.zsh}rc to persist the change.
 ```bash
 export PIP_EXTRA_INDEX_URL="https://flavioamurriocs.github.io/pypi/simple"
 export UV_INDEX="https://flavioamurriocs.github.io/pypi/simple"